Horus name: Special serekhs

-During the introduction and development of the serekh names, three examples of special serekhs are of very special interest to Egyptologists and historians.
+During the introduction and development of the serekh names, two examples of special serekhs are of very special interest to Egyptologists and historians.

 The first example is the serekh of a protodynastic king known as "Double Falcon".
 The serekh of this particular king has a top that is sharply bent inwards at the very middle.
 The inside of the serekh is filled with a great many little dots.
 This makes the upper part of the serekh look like the hieroglyphic sign of a two-topped mountain, the sign for "desert" or "foreign land".
 A further curiosity of Double Falcon's serekh are the two falcon figures, each one resting on one corner atop the bent serekh and facing each other.
 Egyptologists and historians are convinced that this unusual king's name has a deeper meaning.
 Most possibly it points to Lower Egypt and Sinai, since Double Falcon's name has been found only at these two sites.

 A second unusual serekh is that of King Hor-Aha.
 It shows the Horus falcon reaching into the serekh with his claws and holding a mace and a shield, forming the word Aha, meaning "fighter of Horus".
 The arrangement is intriguing, because normally the Horus falcon and the hieroglyphs inside the serekh were out of reach and independent of one another.
 The motive and deeper meaning of Aha's serekh are unknown.

-The third examples of unusual serekhs are those of several queens, including the serekh of queen Meritneith.
-For a long time it was believed by scholars that the royal title of a serekh was reserved for male rulers only.
-For this reason, it was long thought that Meritneith was a man, until mud seal impressions revealed the female title mwt nesw ("mother of (the) king").
-The tomb stela of Meritneith also proved the true gender of this queen.
-Thus, queen Meritneith was the first Egyptian female ruler who was allowed to use the serekh.
-However, her serekh is surmounted by the standard of the goddess Neith, not by a falcon figure.
-A similar case is that of the famous queen Hatshepsut of the 18th Dynasty.
-She also used a serekh, and like queen Meritneit, had long been thought by scholars to have been a man.
-Another queen, Sobekneferu of 12th Dynasty, also used a serekh.
-She was the first female pharaoh to use the full royal titulary.
-Another possible female pharaoh might have been queen Khentkaus I of 4th Dynasty.
-Nonetheless, these cases show that exceptions in the gender allocation of the serekh as a royal title were always possible.
-In fact, the Ancient Egyptians seemed to have no bigger problems with being ruled by a woman.
+Female Horus name

+Use by queens regnant

+When ruling pharaoh was a woman, a feminine ending "-t" was being added to bird symbol in her Horus name.
+The first attested female Horus name was granted to the first woman known to rule Egypt in her own right, Sobekneferu of 12th dynasty.
+Among next female pharaohs, female Horus name was recorded to be used by: